surevine/metastats/README.md

 # metastats
 =========
-a project that needs a better name
+A project that needs a better name

 ## Summary